ZakariyaM/quiz-manager/README.md

 1. Firstly, ensure you have an IDE to open the code, I would recommend installing VSC (Visual Studio Code) if you do not have it already.
 This can be done here using this [URL](https://code.visualstudio.com/download).

-2. Now having installed an IDE to open the project, please download the zip files of the project and open it up. (_One option is to open both files `react-quiz` and `react-quiz-server` in different windows so they are separate, this is due to both needing to be run on CLI, the BETTER option would be to open the parent folder `quiz-manager` and use split terminals which can be found at the top dropdown -> `Terminal -> Split Terminal`_)
+2. Now having installed an IDE to open the project, please download the zip files of the project and open it up. (_One option is to open both files `react-quiz-frontend` and `react-quiz-backend` in different windows so they are separate, this is due to both needing to be run on CLI, the BETTER option would be to open the parent folder `quiz-manager` and use split terminals which can be found at the top dropdown -> `Terminal -> Split Terminal`_)

 3. On each of your two terminals displayed now, `cd` into each of them on the two; so run the following commands;